dcunited001/dcunited001.github.io/_posts/2018-01-19-wtf-america-united-we-stand-divided-we-fall.md

 willing to approach circumstances strategically and protect the rule of law, even though it may require "being mean."

-- repost content from tweets on how the end of racism is approaching

-- TODO: trolley one
-- TODO: trolley variants

 ### The Trolley Problem.
 Who pulls the Lever?

 > Unfortunately, someone has to pull that lever.
 Who's it going to be?